 Risk to public health from radon gas

-When radon decays it forms tiny radioactive particles, which may be breathed into the lungs potentially increasing the risk of lung cancer.
-In addition, smoking and exposure to radon are known to work together to greatly increase this risk.
+When radon decays it forms tiny radioactive particles, which may be breathed into the lungs, potentially increasing the risk of lung cancer.
+Smoking and exposure to radon are known to work together to greatly increase this risk.

-For the purpose of considering risk in the home, Public Health England has advised the Government that the level of 200 Bq/m3 (Bequerels per cubic metre) should be considered the action level.
-If the radon level in your home is close to, or above the action level you should take measures to reduce the level, ideally below the action level.
+Public Health England has advised that the level of 200 Bq/m3 (Bequerels per cubic metre) should be considered the radon action level.
+If the radon level in your home is close to, or above this, you should take measures to reduce it.

-A range of practical and cost effective solutions have been developed by the Building Research Establishment to help reduce radon levels in existing buildings and to prevent radon entry into new buildings.
+A range of practical and cost effective solutions to help reduce radon levels in existing buildings and to prevent radon entry into new buildings have been developed by the Building Research Establishment.

-During 2007, the Health Protection Agency (HPA) and the British Geological Survey (BGS) jointly launched a new radon dataset for England and Wales.
-This dataset provides a radon probability banding for each individual property with a valid postal address.
+During 2007, the Health Protection Agency (HPA) and the British Geological Survey (BGS) jointly launched new radon data for England and Wales.
+This provides a radon probability banding for each individual property with a valid postal address.
 This estimated radon potential can be obtained through a website for a small fee.

 Alternatively a simplified version of the new dataset has been published as the Indicative Atlas of Radon in England and Wales.
 This shows the highest probability banding for each 1km grid square.

 Radon affected areas in Newark and Sherwood